aprescott/tenuki/README.md

   * Built-in mobile support for touch devices and small screens, even with a 19x19 board.
   * End-game detection: dead stone marking, area/territory scoring.

-The go board provides a JavaScript interface to perform various functions, but the UI for individual controls is left to you.
+This library is two main pieces.
+First, **an interactive HTML go board** with all the basic rules of the game.
+Second, a **JavaScript interface to control gameplay**.
+By hooking into the JavaScript API, you can extend the board to, e.g., create your own UI for undo, etc.

 # Installation